Table of Contents

 Agile vs. Waterfall Methodology: Understanding Waterfall Methodology

 - Documentation: Comprehensive documentation is created at each phase, providing a detailed roadmap for the project.
-This documentation serves as a reference for the team and helps in maintaining consistency and clarity throughout the project lifecycle.
+This documentation serves as a reference for the team and helps maintain consistency and clarity throughout the project lifecycle.

 - Fixed Requirements: Waterfall assumes that all project requirements can be gathered upfront and remain unchanged throughout the project lifecycle.
 This assumption allows for precise planning and resource allocation, reducing uncertainties.